zradke/AncestorKit/README.md

 ## Details and Caveats

 AncestorKit uses the Objective-C runtime to inspect subclasses of `AKAncestor`, locate properties which can be inherited in instances, and swizzle those property getters.
-For the most part, consumers won't need to worry about this, but if you're planning on using a lot of runtime trickery yourself, be aware that the properties are swizzled in the `+initialize` method (so each subclass will swizzle its own properties).
-This means that any properties added dynamically through the runtime will not be inheritable.
+For the most part, consumers won't need to worry about this, but if you're planning on using a lot of runtime trickery yourself, be aware that the properties are swizzled in the `+initialize` method (so each subclass will swizzle its own properties) so if you override this method in your subclass of `AKAncestor`, you **must** call `[super initialize]`.
+This also means that any properties added dynamically through the runtime will not be inheritable.

 Only object properties are eligable for inheritance.
 This is because object properties can be nil, which indicates that there is no value.
 AncestorKit relies on the concept of "no-value" to determine when it should search ancestors for a possible value.
 This makes it hard if not impossible to work with primitive types, since a `BOOL` property can be `NO` because it hasn't been set, or `NO` because it was intentionally set that way.

+## Contributing

+Find an issue?
+Feel that something needs clarification or improvement?
+Feel free to open an issue in Github!
+I'm particularly interested in seeing how to test the performance of these classes when used intensively.

 ## License